15+ Environmental Charities In The UK To Support Today

 As an alliance of over 100 member organisations – including the National Trust, the Women’s Institute and Oxfam – The Climate Coalition creates a strong and unified voice that politicians cannot avoid listening to.
 And by working together, The Climate Coalition makes sure that the public voice is heard by those who can make a difference in creating a cleaner, more secure future.

-So far The Climate Coalition has already tipped the balance in favour of landmark UK Government decisions, such as setting a legally binding net zero emissions target.
-Now The Climate Coalition is focused on keeping up the pressure to ensure that politicians put in place the policies and investments needed to cut carbon and build a cleaner, greener future.
+So far The Climate Coalition has already tipped the balance in favour of landmark UK Government decisions.
+This includes setting a legally binding net zero emissions target.
+Now The Climate Coalition is focused on keeping up the pressure.
+This will ensure that politicians put in place the policies and investments needed to cut carbon and build a cleaner, greener future.

 As an environmental charity, The Climate Coalition relies on the support of people who are invested in protecting the people and places they love from the worst effects of climate change.
-This support helps the charity to keep up the pressure on the UK Government and deliver climate change awareness campaigns like Great Big Green Week.
+This support helps the charity to keep up the pressure on the UK Government.
+It also helps to deliver climate change awareness campaigns like Great Big Green Week.

 Action For Conservation